 Sourdough discard adds a great tangy flavor to these cookies.
 Since you are not using it to make bread, your sourdough starter does not need to be activated or fed for it to work in this cookie recipe.
 So, you can use your discard directly from the fridge.
 Older discard will have a tangier, acidic flavor than freshly-fed sourdough starter.
 Both will work for this recipe, you’ll get a slightly different result but your cookies will still be delicious!

-Love sourdough cookies?
+Love cookies made with sourdough discard?
 Check out my My Top 5 Sourdough Cookie Recipes.

 Butter: imparts richness and tenderness to these cookies

 Espresso or strong brewed coffee: brings out the flavor of chocolate, sub an equal amount of water, Earl Gray or black tea

 Dark chocolate: a little bit of melted dark chocolate give these an extra fudgy flavor

 Brown sugar: adds richness and keeps these cookies soft, substitute cane sugar or granulated sugar